-Disabilities Syllabus Statement
+Disabilities Syllabus Statement:

-If you have a disability for which accommodations may be required in this class, please contact Disabilities Resources, Benson 216, www.scu.edu/disabilities as soon as possible to discuss your needs and register for accommodations with the University.
+If you have a disability for which accommodations may be required in this class, please contact Disabilities Resources, Benson 216, www.scu.edu/disabilities (Links to an external site.)

+as soon as possible to discuss your needs and register for accommodations with the University.
 If you have already arranged accommodations through Disabilities Resources, please discuss them with me during my office hours.
 Students who have medical needs related to pregnancy or parenting may be eligible for accommodations.